World Sickle Cell Awareness Day

 3. Platelets, thrombocytes, are cells that help you stop bleeding if you get a cut;

-4. Plasma, a yellowish liquid that carries nutrients, hormones, and proteins throughout the body.
+4. Plasma, is a yellowish liquid that carries nutrients, hormones, and proteins throughout the body.

 Antibodies are proteins found in plasma.
 They’re part of your body’s natural defenses.
 They recognize foreign substances, such as germs, and alert your immune system, which destroys them.